aplbrain/dandi-docs/docs/user-guide-using/dandi-hub.md

 docker build -f "$(CONTAINERFILE)" -t dandihub-dev:latest . docker run --rm -p 8888:8888 --name dev_jupyterlab dandihub-dev:latest start-notebook.sh --NotebookApp.token=""
 ```
 4. Add the Dockerfile to the `include` matrix of both the [docker-push.yaml](https://github.com/dandi/dandi-hub/blob/main/.github/workflows/docker-push.yaml) and [docker-test.yaml](https://github.com/dandi/dandi-hub/blob/main/.github/workflows/docker-test.yaml) files.
-This will allow the image to be built when new pull requests are opened and pushed to the [DANDI Archive Docker Hub](https://hub.docker.com/u/dandiarchive) when the pull requests are merged.
+This will allow the image to be built when new pull requests are opened and pushed to the [{{ instance.name }} Archive Docker Hub](https://hub.docker.com/u/dandiarchive) when the pull requests are merged.
 5. Add the image to the server options by updating the [jupyterhub.yaml](https://github.com/dandi/dandi-hub/blob/main/envs/shared/jupyterhub.yaml) file.

 ## Example notebooks